packetcoders/net-schema/README.md

 ## About this Project

 Net Schema is a library that validates JSON and YAML documents against a defined schema, utilizing JSON Schema.
-This ensures that data adheres to specified formats and rules, improving data integrity and consistency.
+This ensures that data adheres to specified formats and rules.

+Additionally, this project is designed for schema validation of network-specific data, providing a range of network-related custom validators.

 ## Installation

 To install the Net Schema library, perform the following:

 **Pip**

 ```bash
 pip install net-schema
 ```

 **Poetry**

 ```bash
 poetry add net-schema
 ```

 ## Usage
 Net Schema provides a CLI.
 You pass in the path to your documents, along with your schema path.
-From which Net Schema then validates your data.
+Then Net Schema validates your data against the schema.

 ```bash
 net-schema --help